 Separately, replace the medium for three senescent and three quiescent plates with 30 milliliters of SILAC Heavy.
 Grow the cells for 3 days without changing the medium [2-TXT].

+CLOSE: Image of two media containers labeled SILAC Heavy and SILAC Light.
+Talent’s hand reaches for the heavy container.

 Talent adding SILAC Heavy medium to the senescent and quiescent plates.
 TXT: Refer to Table 1 for all media and buffer composition

 To detach the cells from the culture plates, add 5 milliliters of pre-warmed trypsin reagent to each plate [1] and incubate the plates for 5 minutes at 37 degrees Celsius [2].